HGieselmann/HugoCreativeCoding/content/docs/06_MultipleObjects.md

 }
 {{</highlight>}}
 As you can see, all we need to do is use `i` and `j` in our array accessor.
 To spread out the cuboids, we use `i` on the x axis for positioning and `j` for the z axis.
 The offset will spread them out with some space between them.<br>
+{{< figure src="/img/MultiDimensionRotation.gif" title="Multiple Cubes Shifting" width="75%">}}
+{{<hint danger>}}
+Please, be careful with these though!
+It is really easy to underestimate how many objects you create by just typing in some numbers.
+An 2D array of 10x10 is a 100 cuboids.
+An 3D array of 10x10x10 is 1000.
+Put in 100 and suddenly you expect Unity to create a million cuboids! <br>
+Now depending on your background, you might think: “A million squares isn’t that much...”.
+Think of the way we handle these right now.
+There is absolutely no optimization done.
+Each of them is considered equal with all of its components.
+Thus...
+Be careful, save your work early and often before you pump up those numbers.
+(And now go ahead and crash Unity, as I know you will...)
+{{</hint>}}

 All of this works exactly the same using three dimensions:

+Replace by Gists!
+Replace by script that values single responsibility

 {{<highlight c>}}
 using UnityEngine;